microsoft/BosqueLanguage/README.md

 ## The Bosque Project

-[TODO Revise -- center on MVP Wins]
+[TODO Revise -- center on MVP features]

 The Bosque Programming Language project is a ground up language & tooling co-design effort focused on is investigating the theoretical and the practical implications of: